Dmitry Medvedev: Early career

-Career in St Petersburg
+Career in Saint Petersburg

 In 1990, Anatoly Sobchak returned from Moscow to become chairman of the Leningrad City Council.
 Sobchak hired Medvedev who had previously headed his election campaign.
 One of Sobchak's former students, Vladimir Putin, became an adviser.
-The next summer, Sobchak was elected Mayor of the city, and Medvedev became a consultant to City Hall's Committee for Foreign Affairs.
-It was headed by Putin.
+The next summer, Sobchak was elected mayor of the city, and Medvedev became a consultant to City Hall's Committee for Foreign Affairs, which was headed by Putin.

 In November 1993, Medvedev became the legal affairs director of Ilim Pulp Enterprise (ILP), a St. Petersburg-based timber company.
-Medvedev aided the company in developing a strategy as the firm launched a significant expansion.
-Medvedev received 20% of the company's stock.
-In the next seven years Ilim Pulp Enterprise became Russia's largest lumber company with an annual revenue of around $500 million.
-Medvedev sold his shares in ILP in 1999.
+Medvedev aided the company in developing a strategy as the firm launched a significant expansion and received 20 percent of the company's stock.
+In the next seven years, Ilim Pulp Enterprise became Russia's largest lumber company with an annual revenue of around $500 million.
+Medvedev sold his shares in the company in 1999.
 He then took his first job at the central government of Russia.
 The profits realised by Medvedev are unknown.